denialromeo/danielmoore.us/about.md

 * "[Will ChatGPT Replace Human Software Developers?](https://aista.hashnode.dev/will-chatgpt-replace-human-software-developers)" by Aista (The short answer is yes.)
 * "[The ZIRPing of America](https://www.swissamerica.com/ZIRP.php)" by Craig Smith (Beginning of the end.)
 {% comment %}
+        <li>"There is timing in the Way of the merchant, in the rise and fall of capital.
+All things entail rising &nbsp;and falling timing.
+You must be able to discern this." &ndash; <a href="https://www.goodreads.com/notes/31197112-the-book-of-five-rings/71655209-daniel-moore">Miyamoto Musashi</a></li>
 * [*Nickel and Dimed*](https://www.goodreads.com/notes/8893315-nickel-and-dimed/71655209-daniel-moore) by [Barbara Ehrenreich](https://en.wikipedia.org/wiki/Barbara_Ehrenreich) (Poverty is expensive.)
 * [TeamMe Computer Desk](https://www.walmart.com/ip/Computer-Desk-Storage-Hutch-Pull-Out-Keyboard-Tray-Several-Bookshelves-63-4-L-x-18-1-W-46-1-H-Cabinet-Study-Workstation-Home-Office-White/445234806) (Maximum productivity.)
 * "[The Disappearance of the Hit-Driven Business Model](https://dearproducer.com/the-disappearance-of-the-hit-driven-business#main)" by Chris Moore (Mediocrity won.)